Frequently Asked Questions on Funeral Home and Cremations in Prince Albert, SK

 We are a full-service concierge for funerals and cremations.
 The owners have specialized in funeral and cremation services for almost 30 years.
 We provide the best in funeral service, at the lowest prices, in Saskatoon, Warman, and Martensville regions.
 We are real people, genuine in our care and concern for each and every family that we are privileged to serve.
 Call us right now at (306) 934-4888.

 Death and aftercare are not common conversations in our culture.
 Because of this, there is much about it that is not fully understood by the majority of people.
-Funeral home and cremations providers in Prince Albert, SK, are an excellent resource to turn to when questions arise.
+The funeral home and cremations providers in Prince Albert, SK, are an excellent resource to turn to when questions arise.

 Martens Warman Funeral Home, LTD. is a family-owned establishment, focused on serving the needs of the living while caring for the deceased.
 We understand the importance of getting answers to questions in the course of services.
 Your questions will be answered thoroughly and respectfully.
 In an effort to be a source of answers, here are several common questions about funerals and cremations in Prince Albert, SK, and our response to them:

 We Lost a Loved One Today.
 What Do We Do Now?

 Depending on how and where the death happened will determine the next steps to take.
 If they died at a care facility such as a hospital, assisted living facility, hospice care, etc. then contact the medical support staff right away.
 They will provide guidance and instruction.

 If the death happened at home, call your local emergency services to notify authority.
 The authorities will send a coroner’s officer to your home to assist with the next steps.
 Their work will aid the medical examiner in a legal pronouncement of death.